bcgov/MyGovBC-notification-server/docs/_docs/api-notification.md

     3. for broadcast notification, current user id in appended to array *readBy* or *deletedBy*, depending on whether *state* is *read* or *deleted*, unless the user id is already in the array.
 The *state* field itself is then discarded
     4. the notification identified by *id* is merged with the updates and saved to database
     5. HTTP response code 200 is returned, unless there is error.
+  * admin requests are allowed to update any field

 ## Delete a Notification
 This API is mainly used for marking an inApp notification deleted.
 It has the same effect as updating a notification with state set to *deleted*.